websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

 # Blog API Basics

-Liferay's REST API's provide services for the Blogs application to add, modify, and delete blog posts and images.
+Liferay's REST API's provide services for adding, modifying, and deleting blog posts and images.

 Start by seeing an example of adding a new blog post.